decorative

 EURO IG CORP

-• Supported by sound fundamentals, a favorable macro environment and robust technicals.
+• Sound fundamentals, a friendly macro environment and robust technicals are supportive.

-• The ECB easing cycle is likely to boost investor sentiment towards EUR credit.
+• The ECB easing cycle is likely to boost investor sentiment.

-• While the spread valuation backdrop has become more challenging, spreads remain cheaper than in the US.
+• While the spread valuation backdrop has become more challenging, it’s cheaper than in the US.

 M F S C O N S I D E R A T I O N S